How to improve your credit score: 12 easy hacks

-- Your payment history – payments you have made (or haven’t made) in the past and late payments
+- Your payment history – Payments you have made (or haven’t made) in the past and late payments.

-- Type of credit – do you have multiple loans or a credit card and phone contract?
-Lenders will use this data to determine the risk you present
+- Type of credit – Do you have multiple loans, credit cards and a phone contract?
+Lenders will use this information to determine how much of a risk you present.

 Whilst your score is important, how successful you will be with individual lenders is also dependent on their own criteria for lending.
 Lending decisions can not be influenced by age, race, gender, marital status, address and income, and these factors do not affect your credit score.